-A new multi operator scheme to help customers is being administered by Brighton & Hove Buses and Metrobus and supported by other operators including Big Lemon, Compass Travel, Stagecoach and thesussexbus.com.
+A multi operator scheme to help customers is administered by Brighton & Hove Buses and Metrobus and supported by other operators including Big Lemon, Compass Travel and Stagecoach.
 Labelled Helping Hand, this has been designed to help bus drivers help customers.
 The card will display a basic instruction to the driver such as “Please lower the ramp” for passengers that may be unsteady on their feet.

 This card has been introduced following feedback from passengers and after learning from best practice in similar schemes in other areas across the UK.